Real-4339/UDTP/README.md

-# Reliabel Data Transfer Protocol
+# Reliable Data Transfer Protocol
 Relialbe data-transfer P2P application with UDP as L3 level of TCP/IP model.

 ## How to run